Slack is #2 in Top 10 Group Chat software

 2017.
 Slack now allows to add comments to particular message

-Workplace communications tool Slack has introduced threaded comments.
-With threads, users can pop out of the chaos of an ongoing chat and pin bits of conversations off to the side that they can address on a more regular basis.
-Users can jump in and out of their existing threads much like they do channels and direct messages, and when they want to share new comments back into a chat stream, they can do so by hitting a small checkbox at the bottom of their new message.
-The threads are located in the panel that pops out on the right side of your screen that has additional tools and resources for your existing rooms and direct messages.
-Starting a thread is as simple as clicking on a button next to a message in a room, much like you would add a reaction, and then it peels off into a new conversation within the right panel.
+The workplace communications tool Slack has introduced threaded comments to enhance user interactions.
+This new feature allows users to break away from the ongoing chat chaos by pinning specific conversations to the side, which they can address more conveniently and regularly.
+Similar to channels and direct messages, users can effortlessly navigate in and out of their existing threads.
+When they wish to share new comments back into the main chat stream, they can simply check a small checkbox at the bottom of their message.
+The threaded comments are housed in the right-side panel that provides additional tools and resources for existing rooms and direct messages.
+Initiating a thread is as easy as clicking on a button next to a message in a room, similar to adding a reaction, and it branches off into a new conversation within the right panel.

 2016.
 Slack adds video calls